BarRaider/barraider.github.io/index.md

 ### For help, ideas and feature requests join my [Discord channel](https://discord.gg/7E37fYm) <a href="https://discord.gg/7E37fYm"><img src="/images/discord.png" class="discord-img"></a>

 ### What's new?
+2019-03-10: **Stock Ticker** v1.2 is out for the Stream Deck.
+Brand new Currency action which shows you live conversion between different types currencies.
+[Project page](https://github.com/BarRaider/streamdeck-stockticker)

 2019-03-08: **VoiceMeeter Integration** v1.3 is out, fixing a bug preventing the plugin working in MultiActions.
 Head over to the [project page](https://github.com/BarRaider/streamdeck-voicemeeter) for more information.

 2019-03-06: **VoiceMeeter Integration** v1.2 is out.
 Brand new Action + additional new features.
 Head over to the [project page](https://github.com/BarRaider/streamdeck-voicemeeter) for more information.